What is postpartum depression?

 Signs of severe postpartum depression include:

-- seeing, hearing, smelling, or feeling things that aren’t really there (hallucinations)
+- hallucinations, or seeing, hearing, smelling, or feeling things that aren’t really there

-- having irrational beliefs, placing far too much importance on insignificant things, or feeling persecuted (delusions)
+- delusions, or having irrational beliefs, placing too much importance on insignificant things, or feeling persecuted

 - strange or erratic behavior